Div-agr/ricochet_rumble_game/README.md

 ![Wrightsemi](https://github.com/Div-agr/ricochet_rumble_game/assets/156349931/c37bdb41-1fc7-4218-92f9-7fc77db7f284) -semi ricochet

 PURPOSES OF EACH PIECES

 Tank blocks the bullet from going further.

-Titan is like a king of chess, inorder to win the game make sure the bullet hits the enemmy titan
+Titan is like a king of chess, inorder to win the game make sure the bullet hits the enemy titan

 Cannon shoots a bullet after each and every move.
 Remember the cannon does not shoot a bullet when the cannon is moved to a new grid.
 After the placement it is allowed to shoot in the next turn.